eduardo305/React-TDD-Boilerplate/README.md

 - If you want to see your app in a Browser, then you can run this:
   - `npm run dev:hot`

+  It will put your code available to the port 3000.
+You can type `https://localhost:3000` in your browser and see the boiler plate in action.
   Again, this command will be listening for your changes.
 Whenever you change a file, the browser will reload and show your changes.

   `Tip:` You can keep two separate terminals, one for each command.
 Then you can both see your tests running and your changes showing up on the browser.